Pileup mitigation at the LHC: a theorist's view: Results

 We have found that the jet-matching efficiencies are still high, with essentially no changes at RHIC, and at LHC a doubling of the (small) inefficiencies that we saw in fig.~\ref{fig:efficiency}(right).
 The dispersions $\sigma_{\Delta p_t}$ are also not significantly affected within our sample of jet-quenching simulations.
 We therefore concentrate on the $\avg{\Delta p_t}$ offset, which is plotted in fig.~\ref{fig:ptshift_quenched} for Pyquen.
 The results are shown for both RHIC and the LHC.
 In the case of RHIC, and for the whole $p_t$ range up to about 50 GeV, quenching can be seen not to significantly affect the subtraction offset $\langle \Delta p_t\rangle$ (within the usual uncertainty related to the choice of range, which was shown in fig.~\ref{fig:ptshift_ranges}).
 In the LHC case, instead, while the shift obtained using the anti-$k_t$ algorithm is largely similar to the unquenched case, the C/A(filt) algorithm performance can be seen to deteriorate slightly when quenching is turned on, all the more so at very large transverse momentum.
 The $k_t$ and the C/A algorithms are not shown for clarity, but they share the behaviour of C/A(filt).
 This deterioration of the quality of the subtraction can be traced back to an increased back-reaction compared to the unquenched jets.
 Anti-$k_t$ jets do not suffer from this effect as a consequence of the usual rigidity of this algorithm.
 In the case of C/A(filt), one should nevertheless emphasise that an error of (at most) 10 GeV on the reconstruction of a 500 GeV jet is still only a 2\% effect.
 This is modest, both relative to the likely experimental precision and to the expected effect of quenching on the overall jet $p_t$, predicted by Pyquen to be at the level of $10\%$ at this $p_t$.

 Though for brevity we have not explicitly shown them, the results with QPythia are very similar.

 Before closing this section, we reiterate that we have only investigated simple models for quenching and that our results are meant just to give a first estimate of the effects that one might have to deal with in the case of quenched jets.
-The expected future availability of new ``quenched'' Monte Carlo programs, together with specific measurements in the early days of heavy-ion collisions at the LHC, will certainly allow one to address this question more extensively.
+One will be able to address this question more extensively as more data is collected at the LHC and the dynamics of jet quenching in QCD is better understood, together with the development of better ``quenched'' Monte Carlo generators.